 9. Roppongi Hills

-The fresh greenery of Roppongi Hills and Mohri Garden.
-Taken in May 2023 in Minato Ward, Tokyo.
+The fresh greenery of Roppongi Hills and Mohri Garden in Minato Ward, Tokyo.

-The fresh greenery of Roppongi Hills and Mohri Garden.
-Taken in May 2023 in Minato Ward, Tokyo.
+The fresh greenery of Roppongi Hills and Mohri Garden in Minato Ward, Tokyo.

 Roppongi Hills is a modern development in Tokyo that includes an observation deck, an art museum, shops, restaurants, and more.
 The Mori Art Museum often hosts world-class art exhibitions, and the observation deck offers stunning views of the city.